-A pledge to ban Muslims entering the US, calling immigrants from Mexico rapists, attacking the family of US soldier killed in Iraq, mocking a disabled New York Times reporter, leaks detailing boasts of unsolicited sexual advances in graphic detail, Trump has survived the fallout of all plus more.
+A pledge to ban Muslims from entering the US, calling immigrants from Mexico rapists, attacking the family of a US soldier killed in Iraq, mocking a disabled New York Times reporter, leaks detailing boasts of unsolicited sexual advances in graphic detail - Trump has survived the fallout of all plus more.

-While most polls give his Democratic rival Hillary Clinton a slight edge, Trump has the backing of large swaths of the country, for whom he - the self-proclaimed outsider - is a voice of protest against the establishment.
+Even though most polls gave his Democratic rival Hillary Clinton a slight edge, Trump won because he had the backing of large swaths of the country, for whom he - the self-proclaimed outsider - is a voice of protest against the establishment.

-If they turn out in enough numbers on Tuesday, especially in key swing states, they might bring about the biggest political shock in modern US history.
+They turned out in enough numbers on Tuesday, especially in key swing states, and brought about the biggest political shock in modern US history.

 Source: Al Jazeera News